 For the customer engaged in a sales cycle with a supplier, is the information given by the customer regarding his situation, buy criteria and purchase process shared among the supplier side sales team and does that sales team apply the buyer's objectives and buy cycle process to their sales side process (or do they ignore the buyer's purchase process and simply inject their traditional sales pattern)?

-Each of these customer interaction points can benefit from technology.
+Each of these customer interaction points can be mapped in customer journeys and automated with technology.
 In fact, for organizations of even mild scale technology is a requirement.
 However, to satisfy this need most customers are turning to specialized, often best of breed technologies positioned between their customer systems of record (generally CRM software) and point of customer engagement.
 It's a workable scenario, but comes with the complexities of managing even more systems and further contributes to disparate data silos.

 A new technology approach is now on the horizon.
 Forward looking CRM software vendors such as Oracle, SAP, Avaya and Pega are introducing or expanding CRM systems to achieve CXM objectives.
 Oracle is clearly leading the CX technology push with its Oracle CX software and other publishers are advancing their core applications beyond data capture and information reporting to actually deliver knowledge and content at the point of customer interaction and in a way that meets customer expectations.